impactoss/impactoss.org/_posts/2018-11-15-introduction.md

 subheadline: Turning the Implementation Agenda into Reality
 title: Introducing IMPACT OSS
 teaser: >-
   IMPACT OSS (Integrated Management and Planning of Actions - Open Source Software) was designed as a user-friendly tool to address every aspect of the reporting burden and implementation challenges.
-It helps states build a national implementation plan, identify implementation gaps and link all overlapping recommendations, the SDG targets and other development priorities
+It helps states build a national implementation plan, identify implementation gaps and link all overlapping recommendations, the SDG targets and other development priorities.
 published: true
 author: ashbowe
 video: 262605219